intel-unesp-mcp/infieri2019-session1/README.md

 -	KNL is available both as a processor or as a coprocessor, maintaining compatibility with applications compiled for the Intel Xeon;
 -	An Integrated on-package High-bandwidth memory (HBM) with 16 GB based on the multi-channel dynamic random access memory (MCDRAM), that complements DDR4.

 Each core of the KNL architecture has two 512-bit VPUs, L1 cache and is capable of executing four threads.
 Cores are organized in tiles, each one consisting of two cores that share a single L2 cache.
-Tiles are interconnected by a cache-coherent two-dimensional mesh network; the mesh interconnection enforces that every message travels to the destination first vertically, until it hits the target row, then travels horizontally until it reaches the destination.
+Tiles are interconnected by a cache-coherent two-dimensional mesh network.
+Its interconnection enforces that every message travels to the destination first vertically, until it hits the target row, then travels horizontally until it reaches the destination.
 Such interconnection is specifically optimized for KNL traffic flows.
 KNL has two types of memory, known as DDR4 SDRAM (double data rate fourth-generation synchronous dynamic random-access memory) and HBM (High-Bandwidth Memory).
 The maximum capacity for DDR4 is 384 GB and the size of HBM is 16 GB.
 The high-bandwidth memory can be used as a Last-level cache (LLC) or as a regular addressable memory.
 KNL allows three modes of configuration:

 * **Flat:** memory is treated as a standard memory in same address space of DDR4;
 * **Cache:** memory is used as a LLC cache for DDR4;
 * **Hybrid:** a portion of memory is cache and remaining is flat;

-The memory in KNL can be organized in two forms: Uniform Memory Access (UMA), in which the latency from one core to any memory location will vary little across the mesh, or Non-Uniform Memory Access (NUMA), in which memory and cores are divided into two or four sections; in this second case the latency from core to memory in the same region is lower that the latency from core to memory in other regions.
+The memory in KNL can be organized in two forms: Uniform Memory Access (UMA), in which the latency from one core to any memory location will vary little across the mesh, or Non-Uniform Memory Access (NUMA), in which memory and cores are divided into two or four sections; in this second case the latency from core to memory in the same region is lower than the latency from core to memory in other regions.
 KNL provides five cluster modes:

 #### • UMA
 - **All-to-all:** memory addresses are uniform distributed across the chip;